jcorbino/mole/README.md

 ---------------

 In order to install MOLE (C++ version), you need to have Armadillo C++ Linear Algebra Library.
-YOu can easily download Armadillo from:
+You can easily download Armadillo from:
 <http://arma.sourceforge.net/download.html>, we suggest to use the
 latest stable version that is available.
 Also, we recommend to use the qmake tool to generate the Makefile of the project.